2023 Best Value Music Master's Degree Schools in Nebraska

 Best Nebraska Schools for Affordable Quality for a Master's in Music

-Our 2023 rankings named University of Nebraska at Kearney the best value school in Nebraska for music students working on their master’s degree.
+Our analysis found University of Nebraska at Kearney to be the best value school for music students who want to pursue a master’s degree in Nebraska.
 UNK is a moderately-sized public school located in the town of Kearney.

-The average tuition and fees for an in-state graduate student at UNK are $7,542 a year.
+In-state tuition fees for graduate students at UNK are $7,542 per year.

 UNK did well in our overall quality rankings, too.
 It placed #4 on our Best Music Master’s Degree Schools in Nebraska list.

-Read full report on Music at University of Nebraska at Kearney
+Full Music at University of Nebraska at Kearney Report

 You’ll be in good company if you decide to attend University of Nebraska - Lincoln.
 It ranked #2 on our 2023 Best Value Music Master’s Degree Schools in Nebraska list.
 UNL is a fairly large public school located in the large city of Lincoln.